 Making safeguarding personal means it should be person led and outcome focused.
 It is a conversation with the adult about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.

 There are key issues that local authorities and their partners should consider – see Safeguarding Procedures in Individual Cases chapter.

 This section considers the different types and patterns of abuse and neglect and the different circumstances in which they may take place.
 This is not intended to be an exhaustive list but an illustrative guide as to the sort of behaviour which could give rise to a safeguarding concern.
 See also Safeguarding Case Studies.

-Local authorities should not limit their view of what constitutes abuse or neglect, as they can take many forms and the circumstances of the individual case should always be considered; although the criteria in Section 2, The Safeguarding Duty will need to be met before the issue is considered as a safeguarding concern.
-Exploitation, in particular, is a common theme in the following list of the types of abuse and neglect.
+Local authorities should not limit their view of what constitutes abuse or neglect, as it can take many forms and the circumstances of the individual case should always be considered; although the criteria in Section 2, The Safeguarding Duty will need to be met before the issue is considered as a safeguarding concern.

 5.1 Physical abuse

 Domestic abuse can take many different forms including psychological, physical, sexual, financial or emotional abuse.
 The Domestic Abuse Act 2021 defines domestic abuse as occurring between two people (aged 16 or over) who are ‘personally connected to each other’ and the behaviour is deemed ‘abusive’.
 Behaviour is ‘abusive’ when any of the following is identified:

 - economic abuse;

 - psychological, emotional or other abuse.